ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 ====================

  - Is it fun?
 1 to 10 points.
 Determined by classmates written review.
+ - Easy to learn?
+1 to 10 points.
- - Is it a complete, playable game?
+ - Is it a complete, pl0yable game?
 10 points.
+ - Supports 2 - 4 players?
+5 points.
- - How polished is it (card turning animation, 3D visual representation of card values, etc.) 1 to 5 points.
+ - How polished is it (card turning animation, 3D visual representation of card values, etc.) 1 to 15 points.
- - How helpful was each teammate?
-1 to 10 points.
+ - How helpful was I to the team?
+1 to 20 points.
 Determined by teammates written review.
  - Does it run on all modern browsers?
-1 to 5 points.
+5 points.
+ - Does it run on PC / MAC?
+5 points.

-Total possible points:  40
+Total possible points:  80